Amalraj99thomas/Coding-practice/structify-assignment/Readme.md

 ## Algorithmic Logic:

+### The idea behind the algorithm is to go through `sorted(endpoints)` once.
+When a label i is seen for the first time, an interval is opened for it.
+When i is seen again, we close its interval and find out how many intervals have been opened and **not closed** since i was first seen.
+Each of these represents an intersection between chord i and some other chord.

 The algorithm involves the following key steps:

 1. Process Input Lists `chords`: Pairing each start and end point of chords based on the input lists.